 There are two possible explanations for this: first, these people were not included in the 9000-strong Summit invite list; second, their participation was not felt to be important enough to note in the description of attendees.
 Both explanations are troubling.
 Nonetheless, the Grand Bargain has dedicated Workstream 6 to a "Participation Revolution", which will ensure that the voices of people who might otherwise fall through the cracks are "heard and acted upon" (IASC, no date).

-Other Agenda-related commitments to reaching those 'left behind' can be found in the Inclusion Charter, which upon the core commitments developed for the World Humanitarian Summit discussions" (Inclusion Charter, no date).
+Other Agenda-related commitments to reaching those 'left behind' can be found in the Inclusion Charter, which contains "commitments and actions" that "draw and build upon the core commitments developed for the World Humanitarian Summit discussions" (Inclusion Charter, no date).
 The first commitment is to 'participation', and states:

-participation and consultation to ensure that their views are reflected in all aspects of the response The paper concluded with calls for humanitarian including assessment, design, delivery and monitoring organisations to "rethink the manner in which they and evaluation.
-(Inclusion Charter, no date) operate" where humanitarian space is reduced.
-It added:
+We will systematically engage with all affected people, including the most marginalised, to deliver meaningful participation and consultation to ensure that their views are reflected in all aspects of the response including assessment, design, delivery and monitoring and evaluation.
+(Inclusion Charter, no date)